Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Tool Authorization and Control Boundaries

 Production coding agents adopt different safety architectures: layered policy enforcement, OS-level sandboxing, or version-control-based rollback.
 Claude Code combines the first two, implementing four design principles from \Cref{tab:principles}: \emph{deny-first with human escalation}, \emph{graduated trust spectrum}, \emph{defense in depth with layered mechanisms}, and \emph{reversibility-weighted risk assessment}.

 When Claude decides to execute a tool (for example, running \code{npm test} via BashTool to reproduce the auth test failure), the request enters the permission pipeline shown in \Cref{fig:permission}.
-Every tool invocation passes through the permission system, and the default behavior is to deny or ask rather than allow silently.
+Except in bypass mode, tool invocations pass through the permission system.
+In the default interactive posture, actions beyond read-only access ask for approval rather than run silently, while more permissive modes replace some prompts with scoped auto-approval, denial, or classifier-mediated review.
 This default is motivated by a documented behavioral pattern: Anthropic's auto-mode analysis~\citep{anthropic2026automode} found that users approve approximately 93\% of permission prompts, indicating that approval fatigue renders interactive confirmation behaviorally unreliable as a sole safety mechanism.
 Because users habitually approve without careful review, the system must maintain safety independently of human vigilance.
 This motivates the architectural commitment to deny-first evaluation, blanket-deny pre-filtering, and sandboxing as independent layers that operate regardless of user attentiveness.